-For details on the roles of librarian liaisons, departmental liaisons, and interdisciplinary program liaisons, please see Liaison Program of Trexler Library: Role Description.
+For details on the roles of librarian liaisons, departmental liaisons, and interdisciplinary program liaisons, please see the Liaison Program of Trexler Library: Role Description.

 Additional funding is available from the Parents' Fund.
 This money is available to any full-time faculty member for purchasing materials in support of teaching a particular course, especially a new course.
-Application forms are distributed once a year, with allocation of funds determined by the Library Committee.
+Application forms are distributed once a year, with the allocation of funds determined by the Library Committee.
 Please see the Parents' Fund Request Form for more information.